Summer Opportunities At or Through Williams College

 - Must attend a summer starter workshop at the Career Center

 - Lansing Fellowship Can support undergraduate study during the summer in the US or abroad.
-April 1st deadline.
-Contact the chair of the Classics Department.
+April 1st Contact the chair of the Classics Department.

 CES (Center for Environmental Studies)